cyl-art/cs50-ai/README.md

 The project is focused on optimization.
-It uses Backtracking search algorithm and focuses on implementing functions to enforce node and arc consistency.
+It uses Backtracking search algorithm and focuses on implementing functions to enforce node and arc consistency. 'generate.py' is a helper file used to generate images of the output.